 This position requires working in a normal Court and/or office environment with no unusual demands or exposure to hazardous situations.
 However, due to the nature of the work, stamina and endurance are required to remain focused and seated in an erect position for lengthy periods of time in a courtroom setting.
 Frequent contact is made with Judges and other Court personnel, attorneys, litigants, criminal defendants, defendants’ families, co-workers and the general public.

 The normal hours of operation are from 8:30 AM to 4:30 PM, Monday through Friday.
 This position may require work beyond normal hours, including evenings and weekends.

 Qualified applicants may be required to submit to testing.
-Proof of certifications, COVID-19 vaccination and employment references will be required before final interview.
+Proof of certifications and employment references will be required before final interview.
 Current Court policy requires all employees to be fully vaccinated against the COVID-19 coronavirus as a condition of employment.
 The Cuyahoga County Court of Common Pleas requires submission to a criminal history background check and drug testing for employment.
 Applicants must submit a letter of interest and resume to: